Open a business in Koh Samui: the legal framework every foreign investor must understand before starting a business

 Conclusion

-Informal arrangements, nominee shareholders, or incomplete licensing expose investors to immediate closure, criminal liability, tax reassessments, and immigration sanctions.
+Informal arrangements, nominee shareholders, or incomplete licensing expose investors to closure, criminal liability, tax reassessments, and immigration sanctions.
 These risks are actively enforced on the island.

 Only in limited cases.
 Full foreign ownership is possible if the activity is not restricted under the Foreign Business Act, a Foreign Business License is granted, or the company benefits from a BOI promotion.
 Otherwise, majority Thai ownership is required.